Uptime logo

 Introduction

-It is now widely known that autism is a spectrum and that its symptoms can be incredibly wide-ranging.
+It is now widely known that autism is a spectrum and that its symptoms are incredibly wide-ranging.

 However, autism has many intricacies and unique qualities, meaning researchers still know comparatively little about it.

-She also draws on her own experience of having autism to outline how we can consider the potential of people with autism, reframing what have traditionally been thought of as 'deficiencies' into immense and unique strengths.
+Grandin also draws on her own experience of having autism to outline how we can consider the potential of people with autism, reframing what have traditionally been thought of as 'deficiencies' into unique and immense strengths.

 Here are the 3 key insights from this Hack